vercel/examples/edge-middleware/feature-flag-split/README.md

 pnpm create next-app --example https://github.com/vercel/examples/tree/main/edge-middleware/feature-flag-split feature-flag-split
 ```

-You'll need to have an account with [Split](https://www.split.io/signup/).
 Once that's done, copy the `.env.example` file in this directory to `.env.local` (which will be ignored by Git):

 ```bash
 cp .env.example .env.local